gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Spy on Dockety an' the others,"
 Gumption said.
-"I was up in the rafters listenin'," he added with a non-apologetic shrug.
+"I was listenin' from outside the side window," he added with a non-apologetic shrug.

 "They've done nothing wrong!